-First, let us put your mind at ease, while recruiters are resourceful, they're not spying on you, buying lists, or doing anything else considered unethical to get your contact information.
-They use various tools and techniques when filling a client's job opening and if you happen to be a good fit for the position, your name is sure to appear at some point during their research.
+First, let us put your mind at ease, while recruiters are resourceful, they’re not spying on you, buying lists, listening-in on your smart speakers, or doing anything else unethical to get your contact information.
+They use various tools and techniques when filling a client’s job opening and if you happen to be a good fit for the position, your name is sure to appear at some point during their research.

 Here are some things you may be doing that are helping recruiters find you:

 You have a detailed LinkedIn Profile